OSGeo/OSGeoLive-doc/en/quickstart/leaflet_quickstart.rst

 Try clicking on the map and you will see the coordinates in a popup.
 View the full example_

-Now you’ve learned Leaflet basics and can start building map apps straight away!
-Don’t forget to take a look at the detailed documentation_ or other examples_.
+Now you've learned Leaflet basics and can start building map apps straight away!
+Don't forget to take a look at the detailed documentation_ or other examples_.

 .. _documentation: http://leafletjs.com/reference.html